-Humans have a macabre fascination with the end of the world — will humankind go out with a bang or disappear with a whimper?
+Humans have a macabre fascination with end of the world theories — will humankind go out with a bang or disappear with a whimper?
 Are we the architects of our own demise or cosmic pawns in a game we can’t control?
 Let’s sort through fiction, fluff and outright fantastical futurism to discuss the top four evidence-based apocalyptic theories.

 Want an apocalypse theory that’s effectively a sure thing?
 Opt for the sun-as-red-giant scenario.
 As noted by Universe Today, in approximately 5.4 billion years the sun will start fusing helium and rapidly expand across the orbits of Mercury, Venus and potentially Earth.
 But humanity will be gone long before this happens, since our star is steadily increasing in both luminosity and heat: In just over 1 billion years, a 10 percent increase to heat energy will trigger a runaway greenhouse effect.
 Two and a half billion years more and the sun boils our oceans, melts the ice caps and turns Earth into a second Venus.